 - An undercooked stuffed bird can be risky.
 By stuffing an uncooked turkey, the bread might be soaking up raw poultry juices that could contain Salmonella bacteria.
 Because the dressing sits in the middle of the bird, it may not come up all the way to 165 degrees (the temperature at which most foodborne pathogens are killed) by the time the rest of the turkey is up to temperature.
 What does this mean?
 You may end up with either an overcooked turkey or undercooked stuffing.
 If you don’t want to give up the tradition of having the stuffing in the turkey, you can follow Alton Brown’s tip and scoop the prepared stuffing into the turkey during the post-roasting resting period so it can still soak up the tasty drippings.

 - Leaving the stuffing out makes room for flavor boosters.
 Add aromatics like sliced apples and onions, citrus peels, Crystalized Ginger, or fresh herbs that will continue to add flavor from the inside out.
 Discard the used aromatics before carving.

-The best solution for making the perfect turkey is to throw out the ridiculous pop-up timer that comes with most grocery store turkeys.
-Instead, use a Digital Thermometer that is equipped with a probe wire and a temperature alert.
+To make the perfect turkey, it’s absolutely essential to use a thermometer (but not the ridiculous pop-up timer that comes with most grocery store turkeys).
+Instead, use a digital thermometer that is equipped with a probe wire and a temperature alert.